North Carolina Turnpike Authority: Criticism

 The North Carolina Turnpike Authority and North Carolina Department of Transportation received criticism following the introduction of a law allowing toll highways and bridges in the state in 2002.
 Introduced to speed along the implementation of transportation improvements, many of the projects selected by the Authority were controversial, leading to delays.
-Originally planned to be an extension of the 1-540, the Triangle Expressway garnered criticism from both politicians and residents for tolling the Western Wake Freeway and for the organisers being unable to sell bonds to fund the project.
+Originally planned to be an extension of I-540, the Triangle Expressway garnered criticism from both politicians and residents for tolling the Western Wake Freeway and for the organisers being unable to sell bonds to fund the project.
 Following its opening, criticism shifted onto its expansion with towns raising issues about its routing and environmental concerns.
 Other projects, such as the Garden Parkway and Monroe Connector/Bypass prompted fear of additional urban sprawl, the criticism of politicians who had land deals along the routes, and generated lawsuits stemming from the flawed environmental studies.
 Both the Cape Fear Skyway and Mid-Currituck Bridge were criticized as expensive pork projects.
 In response to the criticism the North Carolina General Assembly removed the Garden Parkway, Cape Fear Skyway and Mid-Currituck Bridge from the authority's purview.

 A more recent contract between the authority and Cintra to build I-77 HOT lanes and operate them for 50 years provoked local groups to hire legal counsel and attempt to have it nullified.
 Additional criticisms have stemmed from the irregular distribution of toll roads recommended by the authority throughout the state.